sketchplugins/plugin-directory/README.md

 - [bomberstudios/sketch-commands](https://github.com/bomberstudios/sketch-commands) A collection of script commands for Bohemian Coding's Sketch.app
 - [bomberstudios/sketch-duplicate-and-nudge](https://github.com/bomberstudios/sketch-duplicate-and-nudge) A port to Sketch.app of Photoshop's Duplicate and Nudge feature.
 - [bomberstudios/sketch-generator](https://github.com/bomberstudios/sketch-generator) This command is a recreation for Sketch of the Photoshop Generator functionality introduced by Adobe on Photoshop CC.
+- [bouchenoiremarc/Sketch-Constraints](https://github.com/bouchenoiremarc/sketch-constraints) A plugin that integrates constraints in Sketch to lay out layers.
 - [brandonbeecroft/Lorem-Ipsum-Plugin-for-Sketch](https://github.com/brandonbeecroft/lorem-ipsum-plugin-for-sketch) This is a plugin for quickly creating Lorem Ipsum text in Sketch.
 - [BriteSnow/sketch-storyboard](https://github.com/britesnow/sketch-storyboard) Turn your artboards into storyboards.
 - [bunguu/SketchExportForRepliaPlugin](https://github.com/bunguu/sketchexportforrepliaplugin) Sketch Plugins to export selected artboard or layers for Replia